 What’s in store for the future?

 The NAC is currently piloting a member effectiveness process and tool to be utilized by each institution on an annual basis in order to assess program offerings, student supports, and the overall productivity of CAEP programming.
-The Member Effectiveness bi-annual Work Plan listed above is a synopsis of each members original work plan.
+The Member Effectiveness bi-annual Work Plan listed below is a synopsis of each members original work plan.
 Please contact the collective for more detail or questions regarding our Member Effectiveness tool.